Graph-Based Biomarker Discovery and Interpretation for Alzheimer's Disease: Introduction

 \section{Introduction}

-There are currently more than 55 million people living with dementia globally, rising at a rate of 10 million cases per year.
-Dementia is the 7th leading cause of death and one of the major causes of disability and dependency among older people globally.
-The most common form of dementia is Alzheimer's Disease (AD), making up 60-70\% of total cases \cite{o}.
-AD reduces the lifespan by 8-13 years for those diagnosed in their 60s or 70s \cite{zanetti}.
-There is currently no treatment available to cure the neurodegeneration caused by AD \cite{o}.
-While there might be multiple causes of AD, early diagnosis can help promote timely and optimal management \cite{a}.
-In addition, early diagnosis can allow for identifying and treating accompanying physical illnesses and risk factors and thus optimizing physical health, cognition, activity, and wellbeing \cite{o}.
+Currently, more than 55 million people live with dementia globally, with 10 million new cases per year.
+Dementia is the 7th leading cause of death and one of the leading causes of disability and dependency among older people worldwide.
+Alzheimer's Disease (AD), the most common form of dementia, makes up 60-70\% of total cases~\cite{o}.
+AD reduces lifespan by 8-13 years for those diagnosed in their 60s or 70s~\cite{zanetti}.
+The current standard of care for AD is the use of monoclonal antibodies such as lecanamab or donanemab~\cite{bentley_monoclonal_2024, sims_donanemab_2023}.
+Recent findings indicate that the efficacy of these therapies is greater during earlier stages of AD, making early diagnosis crucial for treatment~\cite{mintun_donanemab_2021}.
+Early diagnosis can help promote the use of therapeutic treatment to reduce amyloid or tau burden and inflammation contributing to neurodegeneration~\cite{bentley_multimodal_nodate}.
+Early diagnosis can also allow identification and treatment accompanying physical illnesses and risk factors, thus optimizing physical health, cognition, activity, and wellbeing \cite{o}.

-The current gold standard for AD diagnosis is medical structural imaging, which focuses on the identification of abnormal formations inside the brain and thus has a significant risk of missing an AD diagnosis in the early stages. \cite{l21}.
-These methods also do not capture possible risk factors or potential drug targets associated with AD.
-This is incredibly harmful as research evidence points to racial disparities in AD diagnosis and identifying biological risk factors (amongst others) is intrinsically linked with early AD diagnosis for effective management of these disease conditions \cite{ahs}.